WayneDW/Sentiment-Analysis-in-Event-Driven-Stock-Price-Movement-Prediction/README.md

     3.3 Pad word senquence (essentially a matrix) to keep the same dimension

-4. Train a ConvNet to predict the stock price movement based on a reasonable parameter selection
+3. Train a Bayesian Convolutional Neural Network using Stochastic Gradient Langevin Dynamics
-5. The result shows a significant 1-2% improve on the test set
+4. Use thinning models to predict future news

 ## Requirement
 * Python 3